 ( You can also lean against a wall with your other hand to help keep your balance)

-Technique: Sit on the floor and extend your right leg straight in front of you.
-Bend your left leg so the bottom of your left foot touches the knee of your right foot.
-Now, grab your right toes and gently pull them back toward you.
-Repeat with another leg.
+Technique: Extend your right leg straight out in front of you while seated on the floor.
+Bend your left leg till your left foot’s bottom meets your right foot’s knee.
+Now, gently bring your right toes back toward you by grasping them.
+Continue with a different leg.

-1) Technique: Kneel on the floor with your left knee.
-Then bend your right knee and place your right foot flat on the floor in front of you.
-While keeping your torso straight, lean forward toward your right leg.
-Repeat with the other leg.
+1) Technique: Put your left knee on the ground.
+Next, position your right foot flat on the floor in front of you and bend your right knee.
+Lean forward toward your right leg without bending your torso.
+Continue with the opposite leg.

 HAVE YOU DONE STRETCHING TODAY?